 Individual, couple and family counseling and psychotherapy.
 Interns spend the bulk of their time in direct contact with clients.
 Depending on what training experiences they have selected on their service contract, they have between 12-18 client contact hours per week.
 Most client work will be short-term in nature.
 Interns may elect to take on one or two long-term clients and are encouraged to keep in mind their training goals as well as the USDCC’s policies regarding length of treatment.
 Doctoral interns use webcams to record sessions, with permission of clients, for the purposes of clinical supervision.

-At about the middle of the first semester, interns are paired with a psychologist, typically their primary supervisor, in the staff after hours coverage rotation.
+Halfway through first semester, interns are paired with a psychologist, typically their primary supervisor, in the after-hours coverage rotation.
 The intern’s supervisor will carry the after-hours emergency telephone, with the intern available by telephone.
 The staff member will receive the initial report from Public Safety, and will determine whether they (staff) will assess further first, or ask the intern to do so.
 This assessment will vary depending on the intern’s skills and abilities, as well as the developmental stage of the internship year.
-Interns will be expected to provide after hours coverage at least four weeks during the year, and frequently more.
+Interns will be expected to provide after-hours coverage at least four weeks during the year, and frequently more.

-While the Counseling Center does not provide mandated psychotherapy, we do provide mandated assessments.
+While the University of San Diego Counseling Center does not provide mandated psychotherapy, we do provide mandated assessments.
 These assessments are required by the university in situations involving the potential of threat to harm of self or others and other mental health emergencies.
-As a component of the interns’ crisis training, they are trained to provide these assessments, and participate in them as required.
+As a component of the interns’ crisis training, they are trained to provide these assessments, and participate in them.
 Intern involvement in mandatory assessments generally takes place during the second semester of internship.

 Group counseling and psychotherapy.
 Interns are required to co-facilitate a therapy group each semester.
 Groups will often be co-facilitated and supervised by a senior staff member.
 In some cases, groups are co-led by interns under supervision.
 At least one hour of supervision will be provided per week for this activity, often provided in half hour increments (half hour pre-group preparation, and half hour debriefing).